THE RULES HAVE CHANGED: SHOULD YOU BE CONCERNED?

 The note of issue and certificate of readiness may not be filed until the completion of expert disclosure.
 Expert disclosure provided after these dates without good cause will be precluded from use at trial.

 Hon.
-Ira B. Warshawsky is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel and is available to hear arbitrations and mediations throughout the New York Metro area.
-He is a retired Justice of the Supreme Court, Nassau County, Commercial Division, and he has been voted one of the Top Ten Mediators in New York State by the New York Law Journal Reader Rankings Survey.
-Hon.
-Warshawsky is Of Counsel to Meyer, Suozzi, English & Klein, P.C., in Garden City, NY.
+Ira B. Warshawsky, is a retired Justice of the Supreme Court, Nassau County, Commercial Division.
+He is a member of NAM's (National Arbitration and Mediation) Hearing Officer Panel and is available nationwide for arbitrations and mediations.
+For the third year, he was voted a Top Ten Arbitrator in the 2016 New York Law Journal Reader Rankings Annual Survey, and was also named a National Law Journal 2016 Alternative Dispute Resolution Champion, as part of a select group of only 48 nationwide.
+Judge Warshawsky is Of Counsel to Meyer, Suozzi, English & Klein, P.C., in Garden City, NY.

 For any questions or comments, please contact Jacqueline I. Silvey, Esq. / NAM General Counsel, via email at email@example.com or direct dial telephone at 516-941-3228.